 The unconstrained PCoA plots using Bray-Curtis dissimilarity distances showed distinct separation by cropping system on the first axis, meanwhile, the effect of drought was only apparent within block due to a strong block effect (Supplementary Fig. 2: unconstrained PCoA plots).
-The results of the whole plot PERMANOVA supported the effect of cropping system in bulk soil and rhizosphere (P=0.001), and we could not detect the effect of drought on the ammonia oxidizers composition.
-However, the restricted permutations PERMANOVA showed the effect of drought on the composition of the AOB (P= 0.028, bulk soil; P=0.007, rhizosphere) and Comammox (P=0.042, bulk soil; P=0.001, rhizosphere) communities, but not on the AOA community (P=0.08, bulk soil and rhizosphere).
-To further observe the effect of drought on the beta diversity, we performed constrained analysis using CAP, and the differences on the community composition between drought and control within each cropping system become more evident (Fig. 3: Constrained CAP Plots).
+To further investigate the effect of drought on the beta diversity of ammonia oxidizers, we performed constrained analysis using CAP..By accounting for the block effects, differences on the community composition between drought and control within each cropping system become more evident (Fig. 3: Constrained CAP Plots).
 The AOA community has the highest compositional differences between drought and control as demonstrated by high overall reclassification rates of 94.2 % and 90.3 % in bulk soil and rhizosphere, respectively.
+The effect of drought on the community structure was also influenced by the cropping system with a better clustering by the drought treatment in the BIODYN and CONFYN cropping system than in the CONMIN cropping system.
 Distinct clustering by the drought treatment were also observed in the Comammox community with overall reclassification rates of 78.8 % and 83.3 % in bulk soil and rhizosphere, respectively.
 In contrast, the AOB community showed only marginal separations between drought and control within cropping system with lower overall reclassification rates of 60.5 % and 54.2 % in bulk soil and rhizosphere, respectively.
-Evaluation of the Euclidean distances calculated from the positions provided by the discriminant analysis showed that the highest differences between treatment (drought vs control) were within the BIODYN cropping system, particularly in the AOA and Comammox communities (Fig. 3: The distance boxplot calculated from the discriminant CAP analysis).
-Meanwhile, for the AOB community in the bulk soil, CONMIN system has the largest distance between drought and control (Fig. 3: The distance boxplot calculated from the discriminant CAP analysis).
+To further quantify the impact of drought, we calculatedthe Euclidean distances between the drought and control treatments based on the discriminant analysis.
+The response to drought was dependent both on the ammonia-oxidizing community and on the cropping system.
+Thus,the highest differences in community structure between treatment (drought vs control) were observed for the AOA and Comammox communities within the BIODYN cropping system (Fig. 3: The distance boxplot calculated from the discriminant CAP analysis).

+I miss something about the sampling time (was the last date -after rewetting excluded- from these analyses?)

 Most of the ammonia-oxidizer ASVs were resistant to drought